 - cracks widen over time

-Sweeping or spraying weeds only treats the symptom — not the cause.
+Removing the weeds by hand, spraying them or sweeping only treats the symptom not the cause.

-To fix it properly, the gap needs to be cleaned, supported, and sealed.
+To never worry about weeds again, the gap needs to be cleaned, supported, and sealed.

 - A gap cleaning tool (hook, scraper, or flat tool)